RMProfit/blog/content/post/2024-08-19-SSM_On-Prem_Upgrade_Issue:_No_Matching_MAC_Found.md

 +++

 This document provides step-by-step instructions for upgrading Cisco's Smart Software Manager (SSM) On-Prem from version 7-202001 to 8-202102, addressing common issues like Message Authentication Code (MAC) mismatches and using SFTP for file transfers.
+I wrote this a while back when running in to issues in lab and production environments and am finally posting in case others run in to this while preparing for their Alma Linux upgrades.
+See my other post for those upgrade steps.

 <!--more-->